 In the meantime, you can create your own cold-weather tea experience no matter where you're headed (or, hint: even at home).
 We've compiled a few recommendations from the Heavenly Tea Leaves team to complete your next wintertime getaway.

-If you want a sampler pack so you can try out a few different types of tea, try our Flavored Black Tea Sampler.
-This luxurious tea set contains four beautifully packaged loose leaf black teas that are invigorating, giving you the naturally-caffeinated boost you need to get through a physically intense ski trip.
+If you want a sampler pack so you can try out a few different types of tea, try our 9 Black Tea Sampler.
+This luxurious tea set contains nine beautifully packaged loose leaf black teas that are invigorating, giving you the naturally-caffeinated boost you need to get through a physically intense ski trip.
 It will also help restore your energy after a long day of ups-and-downs, or become the perfect fire pit companion.
 Our personal favorite of the bunch?
 Ginger Black.
 (The ginger will help protect and relieve you from swollen feet, or the sniffles.)

 If a spice-infused floral tea is more your thing, Turmeric Bliss is our preferred pick.
 This unique turmeric-heavy blend gives the punch of spices like cardamom with the calming floral notes of lavender, rose petals, and hibiscus.
 This blend will clear your head and warm your body in an instant – the perfect cold weather elixir.
 If you're brewing it yourself, make sure to use water that's come to a boil and steep for about five minutes.